q15928/q15928.github.io/_posts/2019-07-27-bqml-clustering.md

 K-means is an unsupervised machine learning technique which works on datasets without labels.
 K-means is one of the most popular "clustering" algorithms.
 It will group data into clusters which are similar to one another.

+The goals for K-means to achieve are:
+1. The distance between observations within a cluster should be as small as possible.
+2. The distance of the centroids should be as big as possible.

 Here are the steps to implement k-means clustering algorithm.

 1. Specify the value of k (number of clusters), and the distance metric (i.e. Euclidean distance).